sammyfilly/aws-lambda-developer-guide/doc_source/java-package.md

 For a complete working example, see the following sample applications:

 **Sample Lambda applications in Java**
-+ [blank\-java](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/blank-java) – A Java function that shows the use of Lambda's Java libraries, logging, environment variables, layers, AWS X\-Ray tracing, unit tests, and the AWS SDK\.
-+ [java\-basic](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/java-basic) – A minimal Java function with unit tests and variable logging configuration\.
++ [java\-basic](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/java-basic) – A collection of minimal Java functions with unit tests and variable logging configuration\.
-+ [java\-events](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/java-events) – A minimal Java function that uses the latest version \(3\.0\.0 and newer\) of the [aws\-lambda\-java\-events](#java-package) library\.
++ [java\-events](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/java-events) – A collection of Java functions that contain skeleton code for how to handle events from various services such as Amazon API Gateway, Amazon SQS, and Amazon Kinesis\.
+These functions use the latest version of the [aws\-lambda\-java\-events](#java-package) library \(3\.0\.0 and newer\)\.
 These examples do not require the AWS SDK as a dependency\.
 + [s3\-java](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/s3-java) – A Java function that processes notification events from Amazon S3 and uses the Java Class Library \(JCL\) to create thumbnails from uploaded image files\.
++ [Use API Gateway to invoke a Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/example_cross_LambdaAPIGateway_section.html) – A Java function that scans a Amazon DynamoDB table that contains employee information\.
+It then uses Amazon Simple Notification Service to send a text message to employees celebrating their work anniversaries\.
+This example uses API Gateway to invoke the function\.